-The frequency for review of this policy will be annually.
+The frequency for review of this policy will be annually or if any further updates of changes are required sooner.

-The Head Teacher and Head of site will undertake policy consultation and review annually as required by the proprietor and the Advisory body.
+The Head Teacher and Lead Teacher will undertake policy consultation and review annually asrequired by the proprietor and the Advisory body.
 It should be noted that -